-This plan consists of this narrative and a plan set entitled: "Proposed Two-Lot Subdivision, 107 Palisade Street, Village of Dobbs Ferry, Westchester County - New York", all as prepared by Hudson Engineering and Consulting, P.C., Elmsford, New York, dated November 13, 2023.
+This plan consists of this narrative and a plan set entitled: "Proposed Two-Lot Subdivision, 107 Palisade Street, Village of Dobbs Ferry, Westchester County - New York", all as prepared by Hudson Engineering and Consulting, P.C., Elmsford, New York, latest date February 7, 2024.
 The design is in accordance with the Village of Dobbs Ferry requirements.
 Since the project disturbance is less than one acre the New York State Department of Environmental Conservation [NYSDEC] stormwater regulations are not applicable.